IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 However, they also have drawbacks:

-* They are single points of failure.
-If the private key is lost or stolen, the legitimate owner of the credential will be unable to authorize transactions or stop thieves from impersonating them.
+* Single points of failure.
+If the private key is lost or stolen, the legitimate owner cannot authorize transactions or prevent theft.
-* They are not sufficient for circumstances requiring authorization from multiple individuals.
+* Insufficient for scenarios requiring authorization from multiple individuals.
-* They are opaque on their own --- they do not contain identifiable information.
-  Depending on the application, this can also be an advantage, but not when transparency is important.
+* Opaque on their own, lacking identifiable information.
+This can be an advantage for privacy but a disadvantage when transparency is needed.
-* They may be difficult to change if a credential is compromised.
-For example, all UTxOs owned by a payment key would need to be sent to the new one, costing the owner ADA in fees.
-Other types of credentials, particularly constitutional committee cold credentials, are far more difficult to change.
+* Difficult to change if compromised.
+All UTXOs owned by the compromised key must be sent to a new one, incurring ada fees.
+Other credentials, like constitutional committee cold credentials, are even harder to change.

 All of these drawbacks make public key credentials generally inappropriate for organizations that distribute and delegate authority to staff or other types of trustees.